ethan-nappi/TTRPGNotes/Vitae World Notes/World Of Vitae DM Notes/World Notes/Characters/People/Mentors/Ahven.md

 #Mentor #Aarakocra #Monk #Kensei
 ## Summary

-Ahven is an Aarakocra monk that owns the [[Monastery Of Aard]].
+Ahven is an Aarakocra monk that owns the [[Monastery of Aard]].
 His origins are unknown but has made it clear through teaching his students that he means to do good.

 ## Appearance